ETHICAL Elephant CAMPS in Asia

 • Close to Luang Prabang

-• Founded by noted elephant activist
+• Founded by noted elephant activist Markus Peschke

-1. Elephant Conervation Center (Sayaboury)
+4. Elephant Conservation Center (Sayaboury)

 Overview

 ElefantAsia, a French NGO founded in 2000 decided to launch a campaign to raise awareness for the need to protect the Asian elephant in Laos.
 In 2001, the Elephant Caravan walked 1300 km across Laos, from the Southern town of Champassak to the Northern cultural capital of Luang Prabang.
 The event was a huge success and both the mahouts who participated in the caravan and the Lao Government asked ElefantAsia (the NGO was created for the caravan) to stay in Laos and design a national management plan for captive elephants.
 In 2005, ElefantAsia and the National Animal Health Centre of the Department of Livestock & Fisheries (Ministry of Agriculture & Forests) began the “Lao Elephant Care & Management Programme”.
-During 7 years, both organisations worked hand in hand to provide working elephants with free veterinary care (using mobile clinics) while their mahouts were trained in basic first aid vetcare (using the Elephant Care Manual, co-published by ElefantAsia and the FAO and free first aid kits+training by international vets).
+During 7 years, both organizations worked hand in hand to provide working elephants with free veterinary care (using mobile clinics) while their mahouts were trained in basic first aid vetcare (using the Elephant Care Manual, co-published by ElefantAsia and the FAO and free first aid kits+training by international vets).

 All captive elephants were registered using microchips, official ID books and a state-of-the-art computerized database, all of which are still in use today.
 A national reproduction initiative known as the “Baby Bonus Programme” was also implemented.
 Realizing that the logging industry was no longer attractive to elephant owners due to lack of work and rampant deforestation, priority was given to professional reconversion of mahouts into ecotourism.
 The Elephant Conservation Center was born.
 In 2010, the ECC was created and registered in the Sayaboury Province, home to 75% of Lao captive elephants.